ddnexus/pagy/toolbox/configuration/initializer.md

 ---

+Set your global options/defaults, or configure a few special features by editing the sample file below.

-Download or copy the small file below and ensure it loads _(e.g., save it into the Rails `config/initializers` directory or require it)_.
-Read its comments for details.
+Ensure it loads by saving it into the Rails `config/initializers` directory or require it.

 [!file pagy.rb](/gem/config/pagy.rb)